Peninsula Pathology Network newsletter

 The events are held in collaboration with hospital trusts and are designed to inspire students and young people to consider a diagnostics career in healthcare.

-In January, the University of Exeter hosted a careers day at its St Luke's Campus, and in February, PenRAD Imaging Network colleagues joined the Discovery Day at Royal Cornwall Hospitals NHS Trust (pictured above), which was attended by around 260 people.
+In January, the University of Exeter hosted a careers day at its St Luke's Campus, and in February, Peninsula Pathology Network colleagues joined the Discovery Day at Royal Cornwall Hospitals NHS Trust, which was attended by around 260 people.

 We’re already planning the next series of events for this autumn/winter.
 The first will be held at the South West Imaging Training Academy in Plymouth on Saturday 14 November.